liubai01/Learning-from-data-ex8.6-a-/README.md

 Construct a toy data set with N = 20 using the method in Example 8.4.
 (a) Run the SVM algorithm to obtain the maximum margin separator (b, w) SVM and compute its E_out and margin.

 **Note:** If you want more details(like what is Example8.4), please query the book(e-Chapter8) by yourself.
-Because it may be offensive if I post all the detailed content in the book.
+Because it may offend copyright if I post all the detailed content in the book.

 ## Prerequisite